Llano Estacado Loop

 This is a large urban park with open wooded savanna and thickets on the margin of the woods.
 Winter residents include White-breasted Nuthatch and Swamp and Fox Sparrows.
 A variety of migrant ducks may be mixed in with the resident waterfowl.
 The stands of old deciduous trees and the stream that flows through them provide extensive habitat for migrating warblers and resident songbirds.
-By walking upstream from the main parking lot one can cross Parkway Dr. and enter the publicly accessible portions of the Purina Mountain Bike Trail; another excellent site to visit, particularly for migratory songbirds.
+By walking upstream from the main parking lot one can cross Parkway Dr. and enter the publicly accessible portions of the Purina Mountain Bike Trail, another excellent site to visit, particularly for migratory songbirds.

-Lakes 5 And 6 (yellowhouse Canyon)
+Lakes 5 And 6 (Yellowhouse Canyon)

 From US 27 and US 62 in Lubbock, head east on US 62 1 mile to Canyon Lake Dr. Take a right and the lake will be on your right.

 This site consists of a long lake that runs along the roadside, and is excellent for photographing waterfowl and other birds that live in the reed beds.
 A small population of breeding Least Bitterns has been present during most recent summers.
-This is the best site inside Lubbock's Loop to see wintering loons, grebes and deepwater waterfowl.
+This is the best site inside Lubbock’s Loop to see wintering loons, grebes and deepwater waterfowl.
 Mesquite, oak, elm and grassland surround the lake, making it a good site to look for migrant songbirds during spring and fall as well as sparrows in winter.
-Below the dam, the creek provides good habitat to see migrating warblers and the public can walk roads and bike paths all the way downstream to East Loop 289, allowing a better exploration of desert grassland habitat.
+Below the dam, the creek provides good habitat to see migrating warblers and the public can walk roads and bike paths all the way downstream to East Loop 289, allowing for exploration of desert grassland habitat.

 From US 27 and US 62 in Lubbock, head east 1.4 miles on US 62 to Martin Luther King Jr. Blvd.
 Turn right and go 0.6 mile to 31st St. Turn east on 31st St. and go 2 blocks to Teak Ave.
 Follow the signs to the cemetery.

-Boles Road/twin Ponds
+Boles Road/Twin Ponds